Pony-Li/The-deployment-of-Sparse-Auto-Encoder/README.md

 [interpretation.py](./sparse_autoencoder/interpretation.py) marks top-activation texts for 384 latent dimensions of the trained Sparse autoencoder.

-# The following content is excerpted from OpenAI's Official repository:
+# The following content is directly excerpted from OpenAI's repository:

 # Sparse autoencoders